MatteoFe/FileList/README.md

 # FileList
-This is a simple Xamarin.Android control wich allow you to view and navigate directory.
+This is a simple Xamarin.Android control that allow to view and navigate directories.

 You can or not show hiddden files with the <i>ShowHiddenFiles</i> property.
 You can or not show a textview with current directory with the <i>ShowCurrentDir</i> property.